chaos-polymtl/lethe/doc/source/tools/postprocessing/postprocessing_pyvista.rst

 Using lethe_pyvista_tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get quick-started, follow the hand-on `Small Scale Rotating Drum Post-processing example <../../examples/dem/small-scale-rotating-drum-post-processing>`_.
+To get quick-started, follow the hand-on :doc:`Small Scale Rotating Drum Post-processing example <../../examples/dem/small-scale-rotating-drum-postprocessing/small-scale-rotating-drum-postprocessing>`.
 It has a detailed explanation on how to use the module.
 You can also start with a "raw" template file, check `this example file <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing/example.py>`_.